+The purpose if this Report.
 This report falls under Component I: Climate Resilient Water Resources Investment Plan.
-The purpose of this report is to describe all the inputs into the Core Scenario, the basis for decision making in the basin.
+The purpose of this report is to provide the details of all the water resource system analysis related work carried out as part of this study in one single report.
+Most of the system analysis work was carried out as part of Component I of the study and is documented in the Core Scenario updated work where the focus was on the Core Scenario.
 The Core Scenario includes all existing and future water requirements from the basin.
 It also includes several catchment infrastructure developments that are likely to take place to offset deficits of water demands in the future.